col1985/xml2json-parser/README.md

 ###Prerequisites

 + You must have your xml files in a directory labelled, you guessed it xml at the root of your project.

-###Module Description

-Module will recursively search through project file tree for `xml` directory.
-It will then create an array of absolute paths for all
-`xml` files found in that directory.
-The module then loops through the path array, reading each xml file associated with the given path, formating the tag names and parsing to `json` using xml2js mode module.
-This module will then write each json string to a file using same filename as orignial xml, to a default `json` directory at root of project.

 ---